llmrb/llm-spell/README.md

 corrects spelling mistakes using a Large Language Model (LLM).
 It is powered by [llm.rb](https://github.com/llmrb/llm).

-## Motivation

-This project was born while I was working on the documentation for a friend's open source project.
-After realizing how much manual effort was involved with traditional spell checkers I decided to see if I could leverage LLMs to make the process easier and also faster.

-Compared to traditional spell checkers like `aspell` and `hunspell`, `llm-spell` provides significantly more accurate suggestions with far fewer false positives &ndash; eliminating the need to manually ignore irrelevant corrections, and that often reduces the overall time spent on correcting spelling mistakes.

-I would call the experiment a success but I also realize this approach is not for everyone, or every situation.
-For example, my friend preferred to not use AI for this and instead we opted to stick with `hunspell` &ndash; even though it meant more manual work.

 ## Features

 - ✨ **LLM-powered corrections** – smarter spelling fixes than traditional tools